m-r-hunt/m-r-hunt.github.io/_posts/2026-01-01-gba-dev-log.md

 - Switch over to use the s32/u32 style notation already used by tonc for sized integers.
 Try to use it consistently in my code (and ditch default ints)
 - Set up a simple script to build and run the game

+## 6/1/26

+Not much time today (may be true on Tuesdays in general)

+- Reading about how tile backgrounds work
+- Got a new graphics converter - grit.
+Seems to be widely used and was easy to compile from source.
+Need to try it properly but seems promising.

 ## Current TODOS/Possible tasks

 - Figure out why sometimes the game doesn't seem to rebuild properly unless I delete the file first.
 Is it getting cached somewhere by mgba?
 (Might be due to rebuilding while mgba is still open?)